Josiah K. Lilly Sr.: Early life and education

 Josiah Kirby Lilly, the only son and heir of Eli Lilly, a pharmacist, and Emily (née Lemen) Lilly, was born on November 18, 1861, in Greencastle, Indiana.
-Eli, who enlisted in the Union army in 1861 and was later promoted to colonel, was away at war at the time of his son's birth.
+Eli, who enlisted in the Union Army in 1861 and was later promoted to colonel, was away at war at the time of his son's birth.
 Josiah's father returned home before reenlisting and first saw him in 1863.

 Josiah, later called "J. K." had an "unsettled childhood."
 Because of his father's business interests, he frequently moved.
 Colonel Lilly remained in the South after the American Civil War, relocating his family to a Mississippi cotton plantation in 1865.
-Josiah and his parents were stricken with a mosquito-born disease, probably malaria, in 1866.
+Josiah and his parents were stricken with a mosquito-borne disease, probably malaria, in 1866.
 Josiah and his father recovered, but his mother died on August 20, 1866, eight months pregnant with a second son, who was stillborn.
 Josiah's devastated father abandoned the plantation and let it fall into disrepair.
-Colonel Lilly filed bankruptcy in 1868.
-In the meantime Josiah returned Greencastle and lived with his grandparents, Gustavus and Esther Lilly, while his father attempted to reverse his financial difficulties and find other employment.
+Colonel Lilly filed for bankruptcy in 1868.
+In the meantime Josiah returned to Greencastle and lived with his grandparents, Gustavus and Esther Lilly, while his father attempted to reverse his financial difficulties and find other employment.

 Josiah's father found work as a pharmacist and drugstore proprietor in Greencastle and Indianapolis, Indiana, before opening a pharmacy in Paris, Illinois.
 Colonel Lilly married Maria Cynthia Sloan in 1869, and young Josiah soon joined his father and stepmother in Illinois, where they remained until the family moved to Indianapolis in 1873.

 On May 10, 1876, Colonel Lilly founded his own pharmaceutical manufacturing business, which became known as Eli Lilly and Company, at 15 West Pearl Street in Indianapolis.
 Josiah, who was aged fourteen at the time was among its first employees.
 He had quit school to work in the laboratory of his father's company as an apprentice and errand boy.
 Within a few years Eli Lilly and Company became a very successful business that was known for manufacturing high-quality prescription drugs, especially gelatin- and sugar-coated pills and capsules and fruit-flavored elixirs.
 By 1879 company sales had grown to $48,000 ($ in 2015 chained dollars).

-In 1880 Colonel Lilly sent Josiah to the Philadelphia College of Pharmacy (now known as the University of the Sciences) to increase his son's technical expertise so he could help develop the family business.
+In 1880, Colonel Lilly sent Josiah to the Philadelphia College of Pharmacy, now known as the University of the Sciences, to increase his son's technical expertise so he could help develop the family business.
 Josiah graduated from the school in 1882, and returned to Indianapolis, where his father soon named him superintendent of the Lilly manufacturing laboratory, a position that J. K. held until in 1898 when he became company president.